PitPik/circularjs/documentation/SCHNAUZER.md

 <div class="my-class {{%class}}{{#if %isOpen}} open{{/if}}">
 ```

-This way, when the variable `isOpen` is truethy, the class `open` would be rendered as well.
+This way, when the variable `isOpen` is truthy, the class `open` would be rendered as well.
 The variable `class` can be rendered without a block notation if it's just a string.

 Special attributes like `disabled`, `readonly`, `value` etc. need a special treatment as they act in a very specific way in the DOM, especially when updated after the first rendering.
-To avoid mistakes and make things esaier to work with, **Blick** offers special functions for the following attributes:
+To avoid mistakes and make things easier to work with, **Blick** offers special functions for the following attributes:

 - value
 - disabled